mahathun/dan-seminar-subscriber/Readme.md

 3. Open the browser and log into the dashboard of the wordpress installation as an administrator
 4. Goto plugins menu and install the plugin
 5. whola !, you are good to do.

+### Usage and Documentation
+Usage instruction and brief documentation can be found at [https://mahathun.github.io/dan-seminar-subscriber](https://mahathun.github.io/dan-seminar-subscriber/)

 ### Uninstall